Abdisalam-Abdulahi/Responsive-Design/README.md

+you can view the website live here https://abdisalam-abdulahi.github.io/Responsive-Design/

 # Responsive-Design

 In this module task you will continue working on the restaurant website to make it compatible for different browser widths.

 ## Responsive Design